What are electrolytes?

 Potassium rich foods- Apricots (dried) Avocados, Bananas, Beets, Brussels Sprouts, Cantaloupe, Dates, Figs, Kiwi, Lima beans, Honeydew, Milk, Nectarines, Orange juice, oranges, Pears, Peanuts, Potatoes, Prune juice, Prunes, Raisins, Spinach, Tomato products, Winter squash, Yogurt, avocado

 Calcium- (an electrolyte) which works in conjunction with various parts of the body such as helping to control the pace of your heart, allows nutrients to move in and out of the cells in the body, and plays a crucial role in nerve and muscle function.
 Calcium is even known to lower cholesterol levels and blood pressure.
-Most calcium supplements are made from either calcium carbonate or calcium citrate, both of which are difficult for the body to utilize, and carry side effects with excessive use.
+Most calcium supplements are made from either calcium carbonate or calcium citrate, both of which are difficult for the body to utilize and can have negative side effects.
 Work on getting calcium from food sources and if you choose to supplement, look for a raw, plant-derived source of calcium that includes the necessary mineral companions like vitamin D3, magnesium and vitamin K2 such as Garden of Life Raw Calcium

 Foods high in calcium Sesame seeds, spinach, collard greens, black strap molasses, kelp, broccoli, cabbage, Swiss chard, kale, Brazil nuts, almonds, celery, flax seeds, oranges, leeks,